algosup/2023-2024-project-3-virtual-processor-team-7/QA/Test plan.md

     -  **Test Strategy:**
       We focus on functionality, reliability, and correctness, ensuring precise assembly code execution.
 The strategy emphasizes educational value for students exploring low-level programming.
     -  **Execution Strategy:**
       Two functional testing cycles address critical issues systematically.
-The first cycle allows workarounds, and the second refines the system by addressing defects and gathering performance data.
+The first cycle allows workarounds, and the second refines the system by addressing bugs and gathering performance data.
     -  **Test Management:**
       GitHub Issues is our central tool for creating, managing, and assigning testing-related issues, facilitating transparent communication within the team.